Last updated on October 27th, 2020

 One of the most popular areas of Florida to vacation in is Central Florida, with the majority of people heading to Orlando/Disney World or the surrounding area for the sites and family fun.

-But Greater Orlando area and surrounding region are also known for something else – its great fishing or, more precisely, it’s world-class bass fishing!
+But Greater Orlando area and surrounding region are also known for something else – its great fishing or, more precisely, the best bass fishing in Florida.
+In fact, it is world-class bass fishing!
 And it seems outstanding fishing opportunities are all around you in this place.

 Wherever you choose to stay while you’re in Central Florida/Orlando, you can bet you won’t be very far away from water, more than likely you’ll be within easy walking distance.